berkaycati/berkaycati/README.md

 - 👋 Hi, I’m @berkaycati
 - 👀 I’m interested in coding, learning something new!
-- 🌱 I’m currently learning 'Python'
+- 🌱 I’m currently learning 'Swift'
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me > berkaycati@hotmail.com